SalomePlatform/yacs/doc/yacsgen.rst

 (name with extension .rst) in the reStructured format (see http://docutils.sourceforge.net/) and image files (\*.png, ...).
 The main file must be named index.rst.

-By default, a sphinx configuration file conf.py and a Makefile.am are generated but you can put your own Makefile.am or conf.py in the list to override this default.
+By default, a sphinx configuration file conf.py and a CMakeLists.txt are generated but you can put your own CMakeLists.txt or conf.py in the list to override this default.

 Here is an excerpt from pygui1 example that shows how to add a documentation to a module::